 High school students planning to major or minor in history need no special preparation other than the high school courses necessary for UC admission.
 Some background courses in history and a foreign language are helpful but not essential.
 History majors can readily incorporate BOTH study abroad (see below) and focused internship experiences, like the UC Washington Center (UCDC) and UC Center Sacramento (UCCS) programs, into a four year plan of study.

 Information for Transfers

-While it is not a condition of admission, students from California community colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
-Transfer course agreements and articulation between the University of California and California community colleges can be found on the ASSIST.ORG website.
+While it is not a condition of admission, students from California Community Colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UCSC.
+Transfer course agreements and articulation between the University of California and California Community Colleges can be found on the ASSIST.ORG website.
 You may also wish to consult the UC Transfer Pathway for History.

 Awards, Honors, and Recognitions

 History instructors Grace Peña Delgado, David Anthony, Alan Christy, Matthew Lasar, Catherine Jones, Bruce Thompson, Gail Hershatter, and Cynthia Polecritti, have all received Excellence in Teaching Awards or Dizikes Faculty Teaching Awards.
-Both awards honors faculty for their commitment to transformative teaching.
+Both awards honor faculty for their commitment to transformative teaching.

-Katherine Canavan is a U.S. diplomat and foreign service officer.
+Katherine Canavan is a former U.S. diplomat and foreign service officer.
 She has served as the U.S. Ambassador to Lesotho and Botswana.

 Cary Fukunaga is a director, writer, and cinematographer.
 He is known for winning an Emmy Award in the category of “Outstanding Director for a Drama Series" for directing the HBO series True Detective.
 He is the director and co-writer of the upcoming James Bond film, No Time to Die.